 Enclosure with TB4 Panels

-In contrast, our TB4 Black Hardboard is 5 mm thick and ships in packages of three 24" x 24" (61.0 cm x 61.0 cm) panels.
-The increased thickness provides enhanced acoustic absorption, while the foam core (pictured to the right) helps it remain lightweight.
+Thorlabs' TB4 Black Hardboard is 3/16" (4.76 mm) thick and ships in packages of three 24" x 24" (61.0 cm x 61.0 cm) panels.
+Compared to TB5 above, the increased thickness provides enhanced acoustic absorption, while the foam core (pictured to the right) helps it remain lightweight.
 We recommend using our 2" wide black masking tape for corners and other joints to eliminate the passage of light through those areas.
 This is the same hardboard used in our preconfigured optical enclosures.

 Flocked paper is a self-adhesive material made of many fine fibers.
 It has a textured, matte-black surface.
 When viewed at from low angles, it absorbs virtually 100% of the visible light that strikes it.
 The fibers will not shed dust or lint, unlike some velvet and felt materials.
 The approximate compressed thickness of the flocked paper is 0.015" (0.381 mm) with the backing and 0.012" (0.305 mm) without the backing.